Location: 96 McDonald Road

 About Cohen Woodlands

 Also called the Ruby Cohen Property or Cohen Woodlands.
 The majority of the Ruby and Elizabeth Cohen Woodlands is heavily covered by trees.
 There are many acres of grassy open space and two ponds separated by McDonald Road.
 The property is now 206.21 acres as a result of several land acquisitions.
 Many students from Bacon Academy use this property as a location in support of various curriculums.
-Over the years, local Boy Scout Eagle projects have created 3 hiking trails on different areas of the property including a park/trail map, as well as a 6-panel educational board near the gazebo.
+Each year the Colchester Elementary School uses this park as a field trip destination for hands-on nature science activities for their young students.
+Over the years, local Boy Scout Eagle projects have created 3 hiking trails on different areas of the property including a park/trail map, a 6-panel educational board near the gazebo.
 Cohen Woodlands is certified as a wildlife habitat through the National Wildlife Federation.
-Additionally, Colchester earned the NWF Community Wildlife Habitat certification in 2010 being the first such community in Colchester and the 36th in the United States.
+Colchester earned the NWF Community Wildlife Habitat certification in 2010 being the first such community in Colchester and the 36th in the United States.
+The Butterfly Pollinator Garden is certified as a Monarch Waystation through MonarchWatch.

 Cohen Woodlands Butterfly-Pollinator Garden